 The rest of Tuesday I spent sitting down trying to keep my head still.
 I tried to work in my office but quickly ended up home exhausted and fighting headaches.

 I expected a red and bloodshot eye.

 The surgery involved sticking two small instruments in, blasting it with a laser and filling it with a gas bubble!

 But nothing prepared me for how it looked Wednesday!

 Thankfully I spent a while on Google images and saw other eyeballs post Retinal eye surgery.
 I love using Google for medical searches.
-I found many other eyes just like mine.
-Apparently the surface of the eye can bubble up and swell.
+I found many different eyes just like mine.
+The surface of the eye can bubble up and swell.

 So I settled into another day of not trying too much.

 I find that when I try to talk too long or look up at all, I get a headache.
 (This might present issues on Sunday.)
 I also tire surprisingly quickly!
 It’s crazy how big my body’s reaction is to such a small surgery!